Occupational Curriculum (47 - 48 hours)

 Provides students with an introduction to the theory and application of physics to aerospace vehicles and their subsystems.
 Topics include: temperature and heat; pressure, temperature, and volume of air mass; basic aerodynamics and theory of flight; physical factors affecting engine output; relationship of pressure, area, and force; origin of sound; principles of simple machines; and centrifugal and centripetal force.

-Provides a study of metal and non-metallic tube and riveted sheet monocoque or semi-monocoque.
-Topics include: sheet metal structures introduction; install conventional rivets; install special rivets and fasteners; sheet metal form, lay out, and bend; inspect and repair sheet metal structures; identify non-metallic structures; inspect bonded structures; fiberglass structures; plastic structures; composite and honeycomb structures; inspect, check, service, and repair windows, doors, and interior furnishings; and laminated structures.
+Provides a study of sheet metal airframes.
+Topics include: sheet metal structures introduction; install conventional rivets; install special rivets and fasteners; sheet metal form, lay out, and bend; and inspect and repair sheet metal structures.

 Provides a study of airframe non-metallic structures and allied maintenance procedures.
 Topics include: welding principles; soldering, brazing, gas-welding, and arc-welding steel; welding aluminum and stainless steel; fabricating tubular structures; soldering stainless steel; and welding titanium and magnesium.